Luis C. Bustamante

-With more than forty-four years of trial experience, Mr. Bustamante has successfully represented a diverse number of clients in the area of general litigation to include trials involving a wide variety of personal injury, insurance claims, commercial professional liability, product liability, toxic torts, and other general liability claims.
+With more than fifty years of trial experience, Mr. Bustamante has successfully represented a diverse number of clients in the area of general litigation to include trials involving a wide variety of personal injury, insurance claims, commercial professional liability, product liability, toxic torts, and other general liability claims.

 Mr. Bustamante graduated from Southwestern University with a B.A. in 1970.
 He obtained his J.D. from Baylor University in 1973, cum laude.
 Mr. Bustamante is a member of the American Board of Trial Advocates, the American Association for Justice, the Tennessee Trial Lawyers Association, the Texas Bar Association, the Florida Bar Association, the Tennessee Bar Association, and the Knoxville Bar Association.
 Mr. Bustamante served as President, Tennessee Chapter of ABOTA (2013) and as a member of the Tennessee Board of Professional Responsibility Hearing Committee District II (2012-2015).
 He is also the past chairman of the Alternative Dispute Resolution section of the Knoxville Bar Association.

-Mr. Bustamante was in the United States Air Force and served in the Judge Advocate General Corps as a Captain.
+Mr. Bustamante was in the United States Air Force and served in the Judge Advocate General Corps.
 He served as court arbitrator for the 11th Judicial Circuit in Dade County, Florida, as arbitrator for the American Arbitration Association and is certified as a Rule 31 Mediator by the Supreme Court of Tennessee Alternative Dispute Resolution in the field of General Civil Mediation.
 He is a contributing editor of the Tort Law Desk Reference – A Fifty State Compendium, for the state of Tennessee.
-Among his civic activities, Mr. Bustamante served on the Board of Trustees of Catholic Charities of East Tennessee, Inc. (2011-2017) In 2014, he was inducted as a Fellow in the Knoxville Bar Foundation.
+Among his civic activities, Mr. Bustamante served on the Board of Trustees of Catholic Charities of East Tennessee, Inc. (2011-2017).
+In 2014, he was inducted as a Fellow in the Knoxville Bar Foundation.

 Mr. Bustamante is fluent in Spanish.